The Gromov-Hausdorff propinquity for metric Spectral Triples: The covariant Metrical Propinquity

 We now have two analogues of the {\MongeKant} for {\gQVB s}, and we will understand their relationship during this section.
-We first observe that the metric introduced in Proposition (\ref{MongeKantMod-def}) is indeed related to the modular state space: \begin{proposition} If $\omega,\eta\in\module{M}$ then:
+We first observe that the metric introduced in Proposition (\ref{MongeKantMod-def}) over a metrical C*-correspondence is indeed related to the set of pseudo-states of the underlying module. \begin{proposition} Let $(\module{M},\CDN,\A,\Lip)$ be a {\gQVB}.
+If $\omega,\eta\in\module{M}$ then:

 \end{proposition}